liftlines/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Requirements {#requirements}

 Before installing any client, please ensure your computer has enough resources to run it.
 Minimum and recommended requirements can be found below, however the key part is the disk space.
 Syncing the Ethereum blockchain is very input/output intensive.
 It is best to have a solid-state drive (SSD).
 To run an Ethereum client on HDD, you will need at least 8GB of RAM to use as a cache.
+This table summarises the different clients.
+All of them are actively worked on and pass [client tests](https://github.com/ethereum/tests).

 #### Minimum requirements {#recommended-specifications}